mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 # Protocol Overview

 This document introduces a mapping of the Real-time Transport Protocol (RTP) to the QUIC transport protocol.
-RoQ allows the use of QUIC streams and QUIC DATAGRAMs to transport real-time data, and thus, the QUIC implementation MUST support QUIC's DATAGRAM extension, if RTP packets are to be sent over QUIC DATAGRAMs.
+RoQ allows the use of both QUIC streams and QUIC DATAGRAMs to transport real-time data, and thus, if RTP packets are to be sent over QUIC DATAGRAMs, the QUIC implementation MUST support QUIC's DATAGRAM extension.

 {{!RFC3550}} specifies that RTP sessions need to be transmitted on different transport addresses to allow multiplexing between them.
 RoQ uses a different approach to leverage the advantages of QUIC connections without managing a separate QUIC connection per RTP session.